abongsjoel/burger-builder-app/README.md

 ![screenshot](../master/screenshot.png)

 The project is built with Reactjs, making use of Class-based components as well as functional components.
+I also made use of css-modules to style the different components.
 I used Firebase for database storage.
 I also made use of axios to query the database and react-routers to switch between pages in the application.

 ## Live Demo